When Yesterday’s Pain Becomes Tomorrow’s Fear

 Healing begins when we recognize the pattern.

-The moment we see that our fear may not be a prophecy, but a protective response shaped by memory, space begins to open.
+The moment we see that our fear may not be a prophecy, but a protective response shaped by memory projecting itself onto our current circumstance, space begins to open.
 Space to pause.
-Space to question the story.
-Space to discern whether this moment is truly unsafe, or simply familiar to a pain we have not yet resolved.
+Space to question the internal narrative/story playing out in our head.
+Space to discern whether this moment is truly unsafe, or simply familiar to a pain we have not yet processed and resolved.

 This does not mean the past did not matter.
 It does.
 Nor does it mean the brain is wrong for trying to protect us.
 It simply means that what once served as protection may now be distorting perception.